jjgomera/pychemqt/docs/moody.rst

 * Equation to use, by default the original Colebrook-White, but it's possible use one of available in :doc:`lib.friction <../lib.friction>`
 * Change the friction factor used in plot between the darcy (default) and the fanning factor.
 * Relative roughtness lines plotted in diagram
 * Line style used in plot
+* Line style used in crux when use mouse
+* Grid line visibility and style